dallepezze/bat-ocdm/README.md

 ### 3.2 Performance of algorithms
-Table with the performance of each algorithm<br />
 The table contains the performance for each approach.
 In each cell are showed two metrics defined like in Sec.
 4.1.
 Above is the ***Average macro f1*** $S_T$ and below the
 ***Average Forgetting*** $F_T$ .
 Based on the column, these metrics are calculated on a different set of labels.
 Low, Medium, and High are label sets grouped by the frequency of the labels, while Total consider all the labels together.
+<br /><br />
+BAT-OCDM shows superior performance to OCDM for low-freq, medium-freq and high-freq labels.
+In particular, the drop in performance for higher frequency labels observed for OCDM is much lower.
+Moreover, the computational time required for memory update is four times lower for BAT-OCDM than classic OCDM.
+This result is in line with the envisioned theoretical complexity of the proposed algorithm.

+Table with the performance of each algorithm<br />
 <img src="images/table_performance.PNG" alt="table_performance" width="75%"/>

 ### 3.3 Speed of algorithms
+Plot with the time at each task for all approaches.<br />
 <img src="images/memory_time.png" alt="memory_time" width="50%"/>